b0c1/docker-containers/spark/1.3/README.md

 The repository based on [sequenceiq/hadoop-docker image](https://registry.hub.docker.com/u/sequenceiq/hadoop-docker/)
 Current hadoop version 2.6.0

+If you run the /etc/spark-bootstrap.sh with -d option (default CMD) it will check the /data/deploy.sh script and try to start.
+If you using -bash option, you will get shell.

 ## Testing

 You can run one of the stock examples: